Johneriksson88/ekorren/readme2.md

 The website was tested using the tools made available by the [World Wide Web Consortium](https://www.w3.org/), also known as "W3C".

 The two tools used were the [Markup Validation Service](https://validator.w3.org/#validate_by_uri) and the [CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_uri).

-Both tools were used to test the website by URL and also by direct input, with the results shown below.
+In using the "Validate by URI" function in the HTML validator, I found that the validator was throwing errors related to the jinja templating language mixed with the HTML (for example for and if statements as "{% if x == y %}").
+The solution i found was to open the page in a browser, righ click anywhere on the page and press "Check page source", and copying the output HTML directly from there and put it in the "Validate by Direct Input"  function.
+This way i get the fully rendered HTML without the jinja template tags.

 No errors were returned for all HTML or CSS across all tests.
-Some warnings were displayed.

  <details>
   <summary>HTML Validation by URL</summary>